Reality Testing and Anger Management

 People stop thinking clearly when they are angry.
 Angry people tend to make up their minds about a situation right away, and then spend so much time focusing on how they feel and how the situation affects them that they forget to pay attention to anything else.
 You have a much better chance of keeping yourself under control if you can manage to keep your attention from turning completely inward towards your hurt and/or angry feelings, and instead keep yourself focused on understand the situation you're faced with.

 Do what you can to 'squeeze the meaning' out of your angry impulses.
 Ask yourself what the anger is telling you and what you can learn from it.
 What about this particular situation is making you angry?
 How can you improve the situation and improve your anger at the same time?
 Then, use your relaxation techniques to reduce your arousal.

-When an accused criminal goes to trial in America, there is an assumption that he or she is innocent until proven guilty.
-Angry people do not make this assumption, however.
-Instead, they presume that people they are upset with are simply guilty.
+Angry people automatically presume that people they are upset with are simply guilty.
 Angry people blame others (or themselves) for things that have gone wrong.
-Underlying this blaming is an attribution that angry people make, which is that the target of their anger has caused things to go wrong.
+Underlying this blaming is an assumption that angry people make, which is that the target of their anger has caused things to go wrong.
 But this is not always the case!
 Sometimes the target of an angry person's wrath is an innocent bystander who just happened to be in the wrong place at the wrong time and got blamed for something he or she didn't do.
 In order to better manage anger, then, it is important for angry people to slow down and not simply act on their aggressive first impulses, and instead do some reality testing so as to know whether their anger is truly justified or not.